karan-kapoor90/namswan/_posts/March 2020/2020-03-16-kadhai-chicken.md

 5. Add bell peppers and cook till they become a little soft.
 Once that is done, add cup of tomato puree and keep cooking till the tomatoes are well cooked.
 This will take about 4 to 5 minutes.
 6. After 4 to 5 minutes, add red chilli powder, garam masala powder, turmeric powder, salt and cook for another 3 minutes.
 7. Add chicken pieces and saute well till the masala is coated evenly over the chicken.
+8. Cover and cook on low flame.
-8. The chicken takes about 15 to 20 minutes to cook.
+9. The chicken takes about 15 to 20 minutes to cook.
 At the end, add a tablespoon of cream and mix well.
 Serve hot by garnishing it with coriander leaves.
-9. Serve the Kadhai Chicken Recipe along with laccha paratha.
+10. Serve the Kadhai Chicken Recipe along with laccha paratha.